 - Sfenj Moroccan doughnuts (sometimes with an egg deep-fried in the hole).

 Sidewalk cafes and kiosks put a local twist on the Continental breakfast, with Moroccan pancakes and doughnuts, French pastries, coffee and mint tea.
-Follow your nose and rumbling stomach into the souqs, where you’ll find tangy olives and local jiben (fresh goat’s or cow’s milk cheese) to be devoured with fresh khoobz (Moroccan-style pita bread baked in a wood-fire oven until it’s crusty on the outside, yet fluffy and light on the inside).
-Khoobz can be found wrapped in paper at any hanout (cupboard-sized corner shops found in every neighbourhood).
+Follow your nose and rumbling stomach into the souqs, where you’ll find tangy olives and local jiben (fresh goat’s or cow’s milk cheese) to be devoured with fresh khobz (Moroccan-style pita bread baked in a wood-fire oven until it’s crusty on the outside, yet fluffy and light on the inside).
+Khobz can be found wrapped in paper at any hanout (cupboard-sized corner shops found in every neighbourhood).

 In the souqs, you can’t miss vendors with their carts piled high with fresh fruit.
 You’ll never know how high oranges can be stacked or how delicious freshly squeezed aseer limoon (orange juice) can be until you pay a visit to a Moroccan juice-vendor’s cart.

-One savoury southern breakfast just right for chilly mornings is bessara (a steaming-hot fava-bean and garlic soup with cumin, olive oil and a dash of paprika), best when mopped up with khoobz still warm from the communal oven right down the street.
+One savoury southern breakfast just right for chilly mornings is bissara (a steaming-hot fava-bean and garlic soup with cumin, olive oil and a dash of paprika), best when mopped up with khobz still warm from the communal oven right down the street.
 For a twist on the usual French breakfast pastries, try rghaif (flaky, dense Moroccan pastries like flattened croissants), typically served with warm honey, apricot jam or, if you’re lucky, nutty tahalout (date syrup).
 The truly adventurous can start their day with a rich stew of lamb’s head or calves’ feet, generously ladled into an enamel bowl from a huge vat precariously balanced on a makeshift gas burner.

 Top Tips for Enjoying Street Food & Staying Healthy

 - Make a beeline for busy stalls Moroccans are sticklers for freshness, and know which places consistently deliver.
-Snak stalls have better turnover of fresh ingredients than most fancy restaurants, where you can’t typically check the meat and cooking oil before you sit down to dinner.
+Snak (kiosk) stalls have better turnover of fresh ingredients than most fancy restaurants, where you can’t typically check the meat and cooking oil before you sit down to dinner.

 - Check out the cooking oil Is it extremely smoky, pungent or murky?
 Hold out for fresher, cleaner cooking oil.

 - Always look over the ingredients Check the food on display, especially if you’ll be ordering meat or seafood.
 This is no time to get squeamish.
 Are the fish eyes still bright, the hearts bloody and the snails alive?
-That’s a good sign for adventurous foodies who want to try fried fish, skewered, grilled lamb hearts, and steaming snail soups.
+That’s a good sign for adventurous foodies who want to try fried fish, skewered, grilled lamb hearts and steaming snail soups.